Back to all posts

 Before you even book an appointment, have a quick chat with your doctor.
 Getting their green light is the most important first step to ensure massage is a safe option for your specific pregnancy.
 Once you have their approval, it’s time to interview potential therapists.
 Don’t be shy about asking questions!
 You can ask about their certification, how many prenatal massages they perform each month, and how they position clients during the session.
 A confident and experienced therapist will be happy to walk you through their process and answer any questions you have, helping you feel completely at ease.

-Spot the Red Flags
+Know the Red Flags to Watch For

 Knowing what to avoid is just as important as knowing what to look for.
 A major red flag is any therapist who suggests deep tissue work or strong pressure on your legs.
 During pregnancy, women have a higher risk for blood clots, and intense pressure could be dangerous.
 You should also be wary of any therapist who doesn’t use proper bolstering to support your body or who seems unfamiliar with the specific contraindications for pregnancy.
 Trust your gut—if something feels off or the therapist dismisses your concerns, it’s best to find someone else.

-Verify Their Experience
+Confirm Their Prenatal Experience

 Certification is the baseline, but experience is what truly hones a therapist’s skill.
 Look for a professional who has a solid history of working with pregnant clients.
 An experienced therapist has a deeper understanding of the common aches and pains of pregnancy and can tailor the session to your specific needs, whether you’re dealing with sciatica or lower back pain.
 At NOLA Bliss, our licensed massage therapists are not only highly trained but also have years of dedicated experience.
 We are passionate about providing specialized care, and our team is skilled in creating a safe, supportive, and healing environment for expecting mothers.